Stephen H. Grimes: Career

 Grimes served in the United States Navy Reserve from 1951 to 1953, where he served as an operations officer on an attack transport in the Atlantic Ocean during the Korean War era.
 As an ensign, he was stationed at Naval Amphibious Base Little Creek, Virginia and was assigned to the USS Hollis.

 After military service, he then moved to Bartow, Florida and joined the law firm of Holland & Knight.
 He became the head of the firm's litigation department.
 Grimes served as president of the Tenth Judicial Circuit Bar Association in 1966 and became a fellow of the American College of Trial Lawyers in 1971.

 Grimes was appointed to the Florida Second District Court of Appeal in October 1973, serving as chief judge from 1978 to 1980.
 Grimes was the chair of the Florida Conference of District Court of Appeal Judges from 1978 to 80 and was also a member of the Florida Supreme Court Appellate Structure Commission, the Florida Supreme Court Article V Review Commission, the Florida Council on Criminal Justice, and the Florida Bar Tort Litigation Review Commission.
 In addition Grimes has served as vice-chair of the Florida Appellate Rules Committee, and the Florida Supreme Court Committee on Standard Jury Instructions in Criminal Cases, serving as chair for two years.
-Grimes was also a member of the Florida Judicial Qualifications Commission from 1983–86 and was its vice-chair for two years.
-He chaired the Judicial Council of Florida from 1989–1994.
+Grimes was also a member of the Florida Judicial Qualifications Commission from 1983 to 1986 and was its vice-chair for two years.
+He chaired the Judicial Council of Florida from 1989 to 1994.

 Florida Governor Bob Martinez appointed Grimes to the Florida Supreme Court on January 30, 1987.
 He became Chair of the Article V Task Force in 1994, and served as a faculty member of the Florida Judicial College.
 Grimes was selected by the court as chief justice on April 21, 1994, serving until May 31, 1996, when he left the court due to mandatory retirement provisions in the Florida Constitution.
 After leaving the court he returned to Holland & Knight.